 I am co-director of the London Post-Kantian Seminar, a member of the Warwick Centre for Research in Post-Kantian European Philosophy, and serve on the executive committee of the UK Kant Society.

-Before coming to Warwick I held postdoc fellowships at UCL, Durham and Bonn, and received a PhD in Philosophy from the University of Sydney.
-I was a visiting scholar at UC San Diego in 2018 and University of Chicago in 2019, and will be a visiting fellow at Corpus Christi, Cambridge in 2020.
+Before coming to Warwick, I received a PhD in Philosophy from the University of Sydney and undertook postdoctoral studies at University of Bonn, Durham University and University College London.
+I have been a visiting scholar at UC San Diego (2018) and University of Chicago (2019), and a visiting fellow at Corpus Christi College, Cambridge (2020).

 For further details of my current research, see my website.

 The Tragedy of Philosophy: Kant's Critique of Judgment and the project of aesthetics.
-Albany: State University of New York Press, 2016. - Website - Chapter 1 - Reviewed in: Journal of Aesthetics and Art Criticism
+Albany: State University of New York Press, 2016 (paperback 2017). - Website - Chapter 1 - Reviewed in: Journal of Aesthetics and Art Criticism, Philosophy Today.

 Coleridge and Contemplation, Peter Cheyne (ed.).
 British Journal for the History of Philosophy 27(1), 2019, 231-236. - Website -

 Kants Theorie der Biologie: Ein Kommentar.
 Eine Lesart.
 Eine historische Einordnung, Ina Goy.
 British Journal for the History of Philosophy 26(3), 2018, 625-630. - Website -

 The Biopolitics of Lifestyle: Foucault, ethics and healthy choices, Christopher Mayes.
 Journal of Bioethical Inquiry 14(1), 2017, 159-162. - Website -